 Cost: Opt for two to three meals per week from the Classic, Vegetarian or Family plans (which serve four people).
 Expect to spend about $10.75 per person per meal or $59 per week.
 Delivery is free.

-Ease of use/prep: Since the kit doesn't actually come with the ingredients, you'll have to go out and buy them yourself.
-However, it does make it incredibly easy to buy everything you need to with a nifty little shopping list.
-Each recipe is incredibly kid-friendly: None of the three recipes we got required any cooking, though some parental supervision is still needed to oversee the cutting, the use of boiling water, and other similar prep.
-In addition to recipes, the kit also includes STEM activities, a themed project, science facts about the more unusual ingredients, and an overarching message/takeaway point.
+Try this one for STEM fun in the kitchen with the kids, but note that you don't actually get the ingredients.
+However, you do get a nifty little shopping list for easy reference.
+Each recipe is incredibly kid-friendly: None of the three recipes we got required any cooking, though some parental supervision is still needed to oversee the cutting, boiling water, and other similar prep.
+The kit takes familiar flavors such as avocado, and adds a twist like nori, or sushi seaweed paper.
+In addition to recipes, Harlow's Harvest also includes STEM activities, a themed project, science facts about the more unusual ingredients, and an overarching message/takeaway point.
 That makes this kit also fantastic for children who want to get involved in the kitchen but also in the world around them.